-Students seeking admission to the Healthcare Administration program must adhere to the following requirements:
+Students seeking admission to the Healthcare Administration program must meet the following requirements:

 - Complete and submit all admission requirements for Graduate Studies to the Office of Graduate Studies.
-See Admission to Graduate Studies Requirements for more information. - 2.
-Complete the MHCA application process by published deadlines. - Five or more years of leadership experience with a minimum of two years in healthcare.
-Clinical experience can be considered for leadership experience. - 4.
+See "Admission to Graduate Studies Requirements" for more information. - Complete the MHCA application process by published deadlines. - 3.
+Demonstrated leadership experience. - 4.
 Submit current CV or resume. - Submit a personal letter of intent describing educational and career goals. - 6.
-Submit two professional letters of recommendation. - 7.
-Submit a letter of support from current or most recent supervisor. - After documentation is received, participate in a scheduled interview with the MHCA executive director and a MHCA advisory board member. - A student failing to meet one or more of the standards required for admission as a regular student may be eligible for provisional admission, if space in the program is available.

-- Students who fail to make progress under provisional admission must withdraw from the program. - 10.
+Submit two professional letters of recommendation. - After documentation is received, participate in a scheduled interview with the MHCA executive director and a MHCA advisory board member. - 8.
+A student failing to meet one or more of the standards required for admission as a regular student may be eligible for provisional admission, if space in the program is available.
+Students who fail to make progress under provisional admission must withdraw from the program. - 9.
 International students may apply for the Master of Science in Healthcare Administration (Online Program) if they are completing this program while living outside the United States.
 International students must meet the admission requirements stated above and the international student admission requirements for Graduate Studies.
 (See "Admission to Graduate Studies".)
 The Master of Science in Healthcare Administration (Online Program) is not available for an international student on a F1 visa living in the United States.
 Online programs will not satisfy visa requirements.